Recycling centre or shop

 Lightbulb sockets Electrical appliances Cosmetics, such as nail polish and nail polish remover Residual waste Painted or preserved wood Wood waste (category B) Copper and silver polish Residual waste Empty bottles of ammonia, methylated spirits (if there is any residue left in the bottle, however, it is classified as small chemical waste) Plastics, metals and drink cartons (PMD) Empty bottles of bleach, disinfectant (if there is any residue left in the bottle, however, it is classified as small chemical waste) Residual waste Empty aerosol containers (e.g. deodorant or hairspray) Residual waste Quick descaler

 Stain remover Residual waste

 In the past, small chemical waste products bore the KCA logo (a crossed-out wheelie bin).
 This logo has been discontinued.
-You will still see it on some products, but even products without the logo may be considered small chemical waste.
-And to make things even more confusing, some products still bear the logo but are no longer considered small chemical waste.
-Check the table above to learn what items are considered small chemical waste.
+You will still see it on some products, but many products without the logo are considered small chemical waste.
+To make things even more confusing, some products still bear the logo but are no longer considered small chemical waste.
+Please check the table above to learn what items we classify as small chemical waste.
 Still unsure?
 Download the Milieu App.
-It has a practical waste separation guide showing what to do with each type of waste.
+It has a practical waste separation guide showing you what to do with each type of waste.

 Disposing of empty small chemical waste packaging

-Empty small chemical waste packaging should be disposed of with your small chemical waste.
+Please dispose of empty small chemical waste packaging with your small chemical waste.
 Examples include empty bottles of white spirit, benzene and paint brush cleaner.
 Even the smallest bit of residue can contaminate PMD waste.
-You can put empty paint tins (or tins with dried residue) in the metal container at the recycling centre.
+You can put empty paint tins (or tins with dried residues) in the metal container at the recycling centre.

-Never put small chemical waste out on the street.
-Not only can this be harmful to the environment, but it can also lead to hazardous situations, for example if children or pets should touch it (accidentally).
+Please do not leave small chemical waste out on the street.
+Not only can this be harmful to the environment, it can also lead to hazardous situations, for example if children or pets should touch it (accidentally).